microsoft/finops-toolkit/docs-mslearn/fabric/create-fabric-workspace-finops.md

 For more information, see [Lakehouse Load to Delta Lake tables](/fabric/data-engineering/load-to-tables).

 This process creates a table based on the CSV/Parquet file.
-For an automated process to ingest data using notebooks, see [Automate data ingestion](#automate-data-ingestion) later in this article.
+For an automated process to ingest data using notebooks, see the Automate data ingestion tab.

 Here’s an example screenshot showing data in the Lakehouse table.